How to Become a Grief Counselor

-With the exception of the Grief Recovery Specialist certification, state licensure is required in almost all states in order to practice as a grief counselor.
+With the exception of the Grief Recovery Specialist certification, state licensure is required in order to practice as a professional counselor working with grief.
 Requirements typically include completion of a counseling or similar master's degree program, two years of supervised post-graduate clinical experience and a passing score on a state-administered licensing exam.
-Additionally, practicing grief counselors may be required to take continuing education to maintain their license, specifically pertaining to grief work professional development.
+Additionally, professional couneslors may be required to take continuing education to maintain their license, specifically pertaining to grief work professional development.
 Specific licensure requirements vary by state.
-See state license requirements.

 Are there certification requirements?

 While not mandatory, counselors can earn certification through The American Institute of Health Care Professionals (AIHCP).
 AIHCP’s Certified Grief Counseling designation gives you an additional credential that demonstrates your experience, education and level of counseling skills.
 AIHCP also offers continuing education programs in grief counseling.

 In order to qualify for a voluntary certification for grief counseling, applicants must be one of the following licensed occupations: